-The synoptic setup for cold cases of MHC is a strong upper-tropospheric jet with a trough over the East Coast with the jet maximum off the coast of North Carolina.
+The synoptic setup for cold cases of MHC is a strong, upper-tropospheric jet within the base of a trough located over the East Coast.
 Strong cyclonic vorticity advection leads to the deepening of an area of low pressure off the New England coast, increasing the surface pressure gradient over eastern New York.
-This strengthening of the pressure gradient leads to moderate northerly flow in the Hudson valley and northwesterly flow in the Mohawk valley.
-Cold MHC events are also characterized by a moist boundary layer with weaker cold air advection in the low-levels and drier air with cold advection in the mid-levels.
-The low-level warm air advection suggests rising motion in the lower atmosphere being capped by mid-level descent as a cyclonic relative vorticity maximum moves past the Capital Region.
-The low level rising motion being capped by mid-level descent supports the fact that these cases seem to be bound to the lowest levels of the atmosphere.
+This strengthening of the pressure gradient leads to moderate northerly flow in the Hudson Valley and northwesterly flow in the Mohawk Valley.
+Cold-MHC events are also characterized by a moist boundary layer with weak cold air advection in the low-levels and drier air with cold advection in the midlevels.
+The low-level warm air advection suggests rising motion in the lower atmosphere, capped by mid-level descent as a cyclonic relative vorticity maximum moves past the Capital Region.
+The low-level rising motion being capped by mid-level descent supports the fact that these cases seem to be bound to the lowest levels of the atmosphere.

 MHC events are hard to predict because of their seemingly innocuous conditions on the large-scale, though they can quickly turn into high-impact weather events.
-Slight ascent from convergence in the river valleys causing upward vertical motion can lead to thunderstorms and quick bursts of precipitation.
+Low-level convergence in the river valleys can lead to thunderstorms during the warm season, and locally heavy precipitation during the cold season.
 Figure 14 shows a checklist for forecasters to help them determine if MHC is probable.

 Future advances in surface observation such as the New York State Mesonet will significantly help the prediction of MHC events as often surface level winds can show convergence before the onset of precipitation.
 Observations from the New York State Mesonet showed such surface convergence before the onset of precipitation in a case of enhanced cold MHC on 9 February 2017.
 Figure 15 shows the surface observations and the derived surface convergence from the 109 stations in the New York State Mesonet.
 Surface convergence was seen before the onset of the enhanced precipitation in the Capital Region making this data great resource for forecasters.

+Acknowledgements

-Acknowledgements.
-I would like to extend my thanks to Christine Bloecker who have written work on MHC events that helped me prepare for this research.
-I would also like to thank Lance Bosart for his previous work on the topic of Mohawk–Hudson Convergence.
-A special thanks to the National Weather Service Albany and the UAlbany DAES Internship Program at the National Weather Service Albany for helping to classify events of both cold and warm Mohawk–Hudson Convergence.
-I would also like to thank Nick Bassil for the images of the New York State Mesonet data.
+The authors extend their thanks to Christine Bloecker, a University at Albany (UAlbany) student who conducted undergraduate research at the Albany National Weather Service on warm-MHC events that aided in the selection of cases.
+We also thank Dr. Lance Bosart for his previous work on the topic of Mohawk–Hudson Convergence.
+A special thanks to the National Weather Service Albany and the UAlbany DAES Internship Program at the National Weather Service Albany for helping to classify events of both cold- and warm- Mohawk–Hudson Convergence.
+Finally, we thank Dr. Nicholas Bassill for the figure using New York State Mesonet data.

 References